-The quickest way of getting HMRC’s view on whether your PA is employed or self employed is to use the Employment Status Indicator tool (ESI).
+The quickest way of getting HMRC’s view on whether your PA is employed or self employed is to use the Check Employment Status for Tax (CEST) tool.
 You will need to take a note of the unique reference number provided, plus retain a copy of the questions and the answers you provided.
 This will need to be produced should a query arise at a later date.

-If you are unable to use the ESI tool, or are unsure of your worker’s employment status you can telephone the HMRC Status Customer Service Team on 03000 527450 from 9.00am to 5.00 pm, Monday to Friday, except bank holidays.
+If you are unable to use the CEST tool, or are unsure of your worker’s employment status you can telephone the HMRC Status Customer Service Team on 0300 123 2326 from 8.30am to 4.30pm, Monday to Friday, except bank holidays.